nickd0/wfmu-listener/doc/roadmap.md

 - [ ] Link to donate page and playlist page
   - After a certain number of streams
   - Pull currently campaigns from server
-- [ ] Mark playlists and shows as listened and favorited
 - [x] Playlist URL capture
-- [ ] Drag and drop playlist links
-- [ ] Filter recent archives by your favorite shows
-- [ ] Skip to next playlist when one finishes
 - [x] When on playlist page, user can choose to display the playlist's style or default
 - [x] Stream archive file (using Howler?)
 - [x] Player control; Playback continues while navigating back to feed page